Datalore-ai/deepdoc/README.md

 ## Overview

-DeepDoc is a tool that performs deep research on your local resources instead of the internet.
+Oqura's deepdoc is a tool that performs deep research on your local resources instead of the internet.
 It uses a research-style workflow to explore your documents, organize the findings, and generate a clear markdown report.
 This way, you can quickly uncover insights from your own files without manually digging through them.

 ## How It Works